-Photo: Marlene Ehrenberg, Monarch Butterflies
+Photo: Marlene Ehrenberg, Monarch Butterflies (Used with permission)

 Mexico – The country’s most visited protected area showcases a natural marvel and mark your calendar — butterfly season lasts from November to March.